malthemorsing/Discord-video-stream/README.md

 Fork: [Discord-video-experiment](https://github.com/mrjvs/Discord-video-experiment)

 ## features
- - Playing vp8 video in a voice channel (not `go live`, but webcam video)
+ - Playing vp8 video in a voice channel (`go live`, or webcam video)
  - Transcoding video and audio to vp8 (using ffmpeg)
- - Can send via streams (possible hook with youtube)

 ## implementation
 What I implemented and what I did not.